anotherstevest2/embassy-experiments/README.md

 ## Prerequisites

-To run these programs, you'll need a nightly rust toolchain for the thumbv7em-none-eabihf target:
+To run these programs, you'll need a nightly rust toolchain (this may no longer be true but I haven't checked) for the thumbv7em-none-eabihf target:

 ```sh
 rustup install nightly